dapepe/rdp/README.md

 ```
 CONTAINER ID   IMAGE                                    COMMAND                  CREATED         STATUS                     PORTS                    NAMES
 462e74a50462   cloudflare/cloudflared:2024.11.0        "cloudflared tunnel …"   13 seconds ago  Up 12 seconds                                      guac-cloudflare-cloudflare-1
-df9decd3f3c9   guacamole/guacamole:1.5.5               "/opt/guacamole/bin/…"   About a minute  Up About a minute (healthy) 127.0.0.1:8080->8080/tcp  guac-cloudflare-guacamole-1
+df9decd3f3c9   abesnier/guacamole:1.5.5-pg15           "/opt/guacamole/bin/…"   About a minute  Up About a minute (healthy) 127.0.0.1:8080->8080/tcp  guac-cloudflare-guacamole-1
-a1b2c3d4e5f6   guacamole/guacd:1.5.5                   "/bin/sh -c '/usr/lo…"   About a minute  Up About a minute (healthy) 4822/tcp               guac-cloudflare-guacd-1
+a1b2c3d4e5f6   abesnier/guacd:1.5.5                    "/bin/sh -c '/usr/lo…"   About a minute  Up About a minute (healthy) 4822/tcp               guac-cloudflare-guacd-1
 ```

+**Note**: The image names will be `guacamole/guacamole:1.5.5` and `guacamole/guacd:1.5.5` on AMD64 systems, and `abesnier/guacamole:1.5.5-pg15` and `abesnier/guacd:1.5.5` on ARM64 systems like Raspberry Pi.

 ### 5. Initial Access & Security